 Shortage of Vaccine Doses Against COVID-19

 This goal could become a challenge because of the lack of sufficient vaccine doses in Africa.
 Of the COVID-19 vaccines available worldwide, less than 2% have been vaccinated in Africa so far (WHO Africa), even though the continent accounts for the second largest share of the world’s population at 17.21% (Statista).
-By early April, nearly 600 million doses of vaccine had been administered worldwide, but almost two-thirds of these were given in only six countries.
+By early April, nearly 600 million doses of vaccine had been administered worldwide, but almost two-thirds of these were given in only six countries (Spiegel International).